UConn starting to finally get healthy after rough stretch - WHIZ News

 The fourth-ranked Huskies welcomed back coach Geno Auriemma and star guard Azzi Fudd on Wednesday night in a 30-point rout of St. John’s.
 The Huskies had to postpone a game a few days earlier against DePaul when they didn’t have the seven healthy scholarship players required to play the contest.

-It’s been that kind of a year for UConn that has only had two players play in all 16 games this season with the others missing at least a game with an injury, illness or travel problems.
+It’s been that kind of a year for UConn, which has only had two players play in all 16 games this season with the others missing at least a game with an injury, illness or travel problems.

 They also have missed their Hall of Fame coach for four games due to an illness he’s been dealing with for a month.
 He was back on the bench against St. John’s after he had missed the Huskies’ previous two games because he wasn’t feeling well.
 He also missed two games while sick last month.
 The 68-year-old coach is also grieving the death of his 91-year-old mother in early December.